matt-chalmers/seek-challenge/README.md

 ## This is an WIP version, lots more tests required still!

 ## Coding Exercise
-We are interested in seeing your coding, problem solving and collaboration style.
-We would like you to build the following system.
-When you come to meet us for your programming interview, bring along your laptop or files, as you will be pairing with a SEEKer who will work with you on your solution to complete a stretch goal.
 For the purpose of this exercise, SEEK is in the process of rewriting its job ads checkout system.
 We want to offer different products to recruiters: